Annihilators of Koszul Homologies and Almost Complete Intersections: The results

 \begin{thm} (\cite[ Theorem 4.4, Corollary 4.5 ]{HassanzadehNaelitonResidual}) Let $R$ be a (Noetherian) ring, and let, $\maa=(\mathbf{a})=(a_1,\ldots,a_s)$, and, $I=(\mathbf{f})=(b,a_1,\ldots,a_s)$.
 Then there exists a complex,

 such that, $\Ht_0\big(\mathcal{Z}^+_\bullet(a_1,\ldots,a_s,b)\big)=R/(\maa:_Rb)$, and, $\mathcal{Z}^+_i=\dsum\limits_{j=i}^{s+1}Z_j(\mathbf{f})^{\oplus n_j},$ for some positive integers $n_j$, wherein, $Z_j(\mathbf{f})$, is the $j$-th module of cycles of the Koszul complex $\Kt(a_1,\cdots,a_s,b;R)$.
-Moreover, $\mathcal{Z}^+_\bullet(a_1,\ldots,a_s,b)$, is acyclic if and only if $b\in (0:_R\Ht_i(a_1,\ldots,a_s;R))$ for each natural number $i$. \end{thm}
+Moreover, $\mathcal{Z}^+_\bullet(a_1,\ldots,a_s,b)$, is acyclic if and only if $b\in \big(0:_R\Ht_i(a_1,\ldots,a_s;R)\big)$ for each natural number $i$. \end{thm}

-Translating the above theorem into the foregoing setting of the beginning of the section for each $z\in \mam\backslash (\mathbf{x})$, we obtain a complex $\mathcal{Z}^+_\bullet(\mathbf{x},z)$ consisting of Koszul cycles of the sequence $(\mathbf{x},z)$ such that $\Ht_0\big(\mathcal{Z}^+_\bullet(\mathbf{x},z)\big)=R/\mam$.
+Translating the above theorem into the setting of its preceding paragraph, i.e. when $(R,\mam)$ is almost complete intersection and $\mathbf{x}$ is a s.o.p. of $R$ whose generated ideal contains $\mam^2$ with $x_1=p$ in the case of mixed characteristic, for each $z\in \mam\backslash (\mathbf{x})$, we obtain a complex $\mathcal{Z}^+_\bullet(\mathbf{x},z)$ consisting of Koszul cycles of the sequence $(\mathbf{x},z)$ such that $\Ht_0\big(\mathcal{Z}^+_\bullet(\mathbf{x},z)\big)=R/\mam$.
 In the sequel we establish the acyclicity of the this complex which provides us with a nice finite resolution of $R/\mam$.
-We do this, by proving that this class of almost complete intersections have multiplicity at most two, in the non-Cohen-Macaulay case\footnote{If $R$ is a Cohen-Macaulay almost complete intersection satisfying (\ref{StrongHypothesis}), then we may have, $\et(R)=3$.
+We do this, by proving that this class of almost complete intersections have multiplicity at most two, in the non-Cohen-Macaulay case\footnote{If $R$ is a Cohen-Macaulay almost complete intersection with a s.o.p $\mathbf{x}$ whose generated ideal contains $\mam^2$, then we may have, $\et(R)=3$.
 For instance, let $R$ be the residue ring of, $\mathbf{Q}[X_1,X_2,X_3,X_4,X_5,X_6]$, modulo the ideal generated by size $2$ minors of the generic $2\times 3$ matrix of indeterminates.}.
-So that, Theorem \ref{InequalityHolds}(ii) implies that $\dep(R)\ge d-2$.
-This lower bound for the depth would imply that the Koszul homologies of $R$ with respect to $\mathbf{x}$ are $R/\mam$-vector spaces, as required.
-However, in order to accomplish this, we shall have need of an additional assumption on $\mathbf{x}$, i.e. $\mathbf{x}$ is, furthermore, a part of a minimal basis for the maximal ideal of $R$.
-We overcome the minimality by passing to an appropriate extesion which is explained in Remark \ref{SquareOfSequence}.
+So that, Lemma \ref{InequalityHolds}(ii) implies that $\dep(R)\ge d-2$.
+In Theorem \ref{AcyclicitySettled}, we shall see how this lower bound for the depth would imply that the Koszul homologies of $R$ with respect to $\mathbf{x}$ are $R/\mam$-vector spaces, as required.
+However, in order to accomplish this, we shall have need of an additional assumption on $\mathbf{x}$, i.e. $\mathbf{x}$ is, furthermore, a part of a minimal generating set for the maximal ideal of $R$.
+We overcome the minimality by passing to an appropriate extension which is explained in Remark \ref{SquareOfSequence}.

-The structure of the annihilator of Koszul homologies is closely related to {\it Homological Conjectures}, in particular to the Monomial Conjecture as one can see in the next proposition.

-\begin{prop} Let $(R,\mam)$ be an almost complete intersection and $\mathbf{x}$ be any system of parameters of $R$.
-Then the annihilator of the first Koszul homology with respect to $\mathbf{x}$ is not $(\mathbf{x})$ i.e.,